-Alternatives to Trading in Your Car
+Alternatives to Trading In Your Car

 Negotiate the Best Possible Price

 Some car companies will even offer you a lower interest rate if you buy a new car, and you may think this is the best option because you will save interest on the loan amount.
-However, a car takes the biggest depreciation in value the first three years of its life.
+However, a car takes the biggest hit of depreciation in its value over the first three years of its life.
 You may end up losing as much in resale value as you would save in interest when buying a used car, so be sure to do the math before signing on the dotted line.

 Avoid an Impulse Purchase